Undergraduate Program Electrical Engineering

 mMinorLocationsOn campusTotal Credits32Start TermAny

-Electrical Engineering Bachelor's Degree: Why PSU?
+Electrical Engineering Bachelor's Degree or Minor: Why PSU?

 We have a vibrant community of students and faculty from all walks of life.
 We are proud to be the home of many cultures with a dedication to excellence and developing technologies for the benefit of society.
 There are many areas of overlap with the computer engineering program.
 Students in both programs are able to collaborate with each other and to interact with the faculty in each area.

 Our proximity to the tech industry sets us apart from other computer engineering programs.
 Portland State University is in the heart of the “Silicon Forest”, where large companies and small startups call Portland home.
 All students collaborate with a local company as part of their senior capstone course.
-They create projects involving electric vehicles and smart cars, GPS receivers for satellites and protection of the power grid.
-These projects all have real world applications.
+They create projects involving electric vehicles and smart cars, GPS receivers for satellites, and protection of the power grid.
+These projects all have real-world applications.
 There are also opportunities to complete internships and gain industry experience before graduating.

-The computer engineering department is tight community.
+The computer engineering department is a tight community.
 Our students engage in academic and extracurricular life through clubs and groups:

 - The Institute of Electrical and Electronics Engineers student chapter